Data Augmentation in Natural Language Processing: A Novel Text Generation Approach for Long and Short Text Classifiers: Evaluation

 \subsubsection{Ablation Studies}

-Further, we want to show an excerpt of the relevant results from our ablation evaluations (Table \ref{table:sentiment_ablation}).
+Further, we want to show an excerpt of the relevant results from our ablation evaluations (Figure \ref{fig:ablation_studies}).
 First, we tested different augmentation sizes that are shown on the SST-2 100 dataset.
 We limited this evaluation to a maximum of 10 augmentation samples per instance, as the higher numbers demand more computing time.
 It is evident that the higher the size, the better the results are.
 A human inspection indicates that even higher numbers might not be as beneficial since the repetition within the samples per instance increases.
+The human inspection process is detailed in Section \ref{appendix_data} in the Appendix.

 Furthermore, we also removed the steps of the augmentation process to see the contributions of each.
-In a first testing case, we did not include the number of the instance in the finetuning and generation phase (indicated by "w/o n." in Table \ref{table:sentiment_ablation}).
+In a first testing case, we did not include the number of the instance in the finetuning and generation phase (indicated by "w/o n." in Figure \ref{fig:ablation_studies}).
 The decrease in the average accuracy by 5.42 points shows that this component is highly important for the whole augmentation process.
-This also applies to the last step of the augmentation method (indicated by "w/o f." in Table \ref{table:sentiment_ablation}).
+This also applies to the last step of the augmentation method (indicated by "w/o f." in Figure \ref{fig:ablation_studies}).
 Without the manual filtering the average accuracy is reduced by 2.64 points.
 This insight was already noticed when the filtering parameter was chosen in every task and some instances seemed to be unrelated to the class.

 In summary, this indicates that all the steps of the augmentation process need to be included to reach the highest scores.
-The next evaluation studies performs this best combination.
+The next evaluation studies are based on this best combination.

+Furthermore, we conducted an error analysis by inspecting the generated instances of our technique and comparing them to the EDA method.
+For our method, it is not clear from which original instance the generation originates, as it could be an interpolation of more than one instance.
+Nevertheless, we tried to find the closest original instances by measuring the resemblance by Levenshtein distance.